Nutrition

 FACS 6310 Advanced Resource Management

-Students selecting the non-thesis option will be required to complete a graduate portfolio and pass a written comprehensive examination.
+Students selecting the non-thesis option will be required to pass a written comprehensive examination.
 The comprehensive exam will be given with the permission of the graduate coordinator or department chair after the student has completed the required courses.
 The student will advise the graduate coordinator of intent to take the examination by submitting a Comprehensive Examination Request form (see departmental manual for graduate students) to the department chair early in the semester of the requested examination date.

 [3.3] Dietetics and Nutrition Therapy Track (36 hours)